NTIA/webrtc-4-qos/README.md

 WebRTC code used for Public Safety Communications Research

 ## Getting Started
- ⋅⋅⋅I will describe the setup of my development environment on OSX
+I will describe the setup of my development environment on OSX